exact-payments/next-merchant-demo/p2-complete/README.md

 This is a placeholder function, you may want to save the payment to your server, or do some other post-payment backend action.

+For the purpose of this demo, we save `paymentInfo` to an environment variable, so we can display it with `api/demoPaymentInformation`

 We print payment object to indicate that the payment has succesfully been processed.

 We redirect the user to the `/paid` page

+#### `displayPaymentInformation.ts`
+Demo function to display payment information via Exact Pay Payments API

+We use the most recent value of `paymentInfo` sent to the server to make a GET request to [`account/{accountId}/payments/{paymentId}`] (https://developer.exactpay.com/api#/paths/account-accountId--payments--paymentId/get)

+**NOTE: This function is completely optional and present ONLY for demonstration purposes** This method and functionality is provided as a simple way of viewing payment information in the browser.
+It is obviously very ill advised to display this information to the customer post payment.
+Obviously one should not use an environment variable and instead use a secure database to store payment information.

 ### `components/`
 #### `Cart.tsx`